mhgamboa/gatsby-practice/README.md

 - 90% of the code you work on exists in the `src` folder
 - Make sure to have the VS Code extension "ES7 React/Redux/GraphQL/React-Native snippets" installed
-  - In each React component/page you can just type `rfc` to create a basic React App.
+  - In each React component/page you can just type `rfc` to write a lot of React component boilerplate.
 This will save you a LOT of time.

 ## Web Pages